MakerLabsVan/ACM/acm-web/README.md

    In the database.py file, adjust the relative path to the JSON keyfile if needed.
    `credentials = ServiceAccountCredentials.from_json_keyfile_name('../../acm-dashboard.json', scope)`
 4. App is started by running `python3 server.py`

+# Notes
+* Photos are uploaded to amazon s3.
+Photo naming scheme is <id>.jpg